grinwoe/grinwoe/README.md

 # Welcome to My Profile! 👋

 ## About Me
-I am a Discord staff member and management enthusiast, actively involved in three vibrant community and roleplay servers.
+I am a Discord staff member and management, actively involved in three vibrant community and roleplay servers.
 In addition to my role in Discord communities, I have a passion for coding, graphic design, and product development.
 I enjoy combining my skills to create engaging and visually appealing experiences.

 ## My Interests
 - **Discord Management**: I am experienced in overseeing and moderating community and roleplay servers, ensuring a positive and inclusive environment for all members.